metagenomics/metagenomics-tk/docs/tutorials/tutorial1/quality_control.md

     From the plot it is hard to get the exact numbers (e.g. average coverage for a given the sequencing effort) and does not provide the diversity estimate.

-    Instead of looking into the plot it is easier to check the **tsv** file.
+    Instead of looking into the plot it is easier to check the **data_nonpareil_index.tsv** file.
 In the Toolkit [wiki](../../modules/qualityControl.md#output_2) we provide an explanation for the columns provided by Nonpareil.
     View the file in order to get the following information:

     * The estimated genome coverage for the current sequencing effort